moay/afterglow/README.md

 Green is good (means: all unit tests are passing).
 Red is bad (means: think before you use it).
 Gray is nothing (means: test are running right now, come back in a second).

+The build status isn't reliable yet, as there is a major refactoring going on.

 ![Build status](https://codeship.com/projects/fe194d60-47f5-0133-2d73-1e85bf92c557/status)

 ## Credits